AILab-CVC/YOLO-World/README.md

 ```
 **NOTE:** YOLO-World is pre-trained on 4 nodes with 8 GPUs per node (32 GPUs in total).
 For pre-training, the `node_rank` and `nnodes` for multi-node training should be specified.

-Evalutating YOLO-World is also easy:
+Evaluating YOLO-World is also easy:

 ```bash
 chmod +x tools/dist_test.sh